 I’m sure people are using them without any problems.
 Yes, they’re super cheap and have 9 data centers.
 The service is definitely suitable for development conditions as well as other weighty temporary workloads.

-For serious production websites, it is up to you to choose Contabo, and they have VPS and Bare Metal servers.
+For serious production websites, it is up to you to choose Contabo, which offers VPS and Bare Metal servers.

 It is unclear whether Contabo is a reliable alternative to DigitalOcean or Kamatera.
 The price of Contabo is unparalleled by any other company, but some people aren’t happy with the service.